IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-programming-model.md

 1. Connection: A dedicated running service that maintains a persistent connection to an event source (for example, implementing a client of a message queue service or database) that creates and generates events on its behalf.

-Feeds that are implemnented as long-running services are sometimes referenced as event provider services.
+Feeds that are implemented as long-running services are sometimes referenced as event provider services.

 {% hint style="tip" %}
 Later in the course, you will learn how to implement a **polling feed service** using a serverless function that is periodically triggered from an  alarm!